HIGHLIGHTS OF PRESCRIBING INFORMATION

 |200||D&C Red No. 30 Aluminum Lake, D&C Yellow No. 10 Aluminum Lake|

-The mechanisms by which thyroid hormones exert their physiologic actions are not completely understood, but it is thought that their principal effects are exerted through control of DNA transcription and protein synthesis.
-T3 and T4 diffuse into the cell nucleus and bind to thyroid receptor proteins attached to DNA.
+Thyroid hormones exert their physiologic actions through control of DNA transcription and protein synthesis.
+Triiodothyronine (T3) and L-thyroxine (T4) diffuse into the cell nucleus and bind to thyroid receptor proteins attached to DNA.
 This hormone nuclear receptor complex activates gene transcription and synthesis of messenger RNA and cytoplasmic proteins.

-The physiologic actions of thyroid hormones are produced predominately by T3, the majority of which (approximately 80%) is derived from T4 by deiodination in peripheral tissues.
+The physiological actions of thyroid hormones are produced predominantly by T3, the majority of which (approximately 80%) is derived from T4 by deiodination in peripheral tissues.

-Absorption of orally administered T4 from the gastrointestinal (GI) tract ranges from 40% to 80%.
+Absorption of orally administered T4 from the gastrointestinal tract ranges from 40% to 80%.
 The majority of the levothyroxine dose is absorbed from the jejunum and upper ileum.
-The relative bioavailability of LEVOXYL tablets, compared to an equal nominal dose of oral levothyroxine sodium solution, is approximately 98%.
-T4 absorption is increased by fasting, and decreased in malabsorption syndromes and by certain foods such as soybean infant formula.
+The relative bioavailability of LEVOXYL tablets, compared to an equal nominal dose of oral levothyroxine sodium solution, is approximately 95% to 98%.
+T4 absorption is increased by fasting, and decreased in malabsorption syndromes and by certain foods such as soybeans.
 Dietary fiber decreases bioavailability of T4.
 Absorption may also decrease with age.
-In addition, many drugs and foods affect T4 absorption (see PRECAUTIONS , Drug Interactions and Drug-Food Interactions ).
+In addition, many drugs and foods affect T4 absorption [see Drug Interactions (7)].

-T4 is slowly eliminated (see TABLE 1).
+T4 is slowly eliminated (Table 7).
 The major pathway of thyroid hormone metabolism is through sequential deiodination.
-Approximately eighty-percent of circulating T3 is derived from peripheral T4 by monodeiodination.
+Approximately 80 % of circulating T3 is derived from peripheral T4 by monodeiodination.
 The liver is the major site of degradation for both T4 and T3, with T4 deiodination also occurring at a number of additional sites, including the kidney and other tissues.
 Approximately 80% of the daily dose of T4 is deiodinated to yield equal amounts of T3 and reverse T3 (rT3).
 T3 and rT3 are further deiodinated to diiodothyronine.
 Thyroid hormones are also metabolized via conjugation with glucuronides and sulfates and excreted directly into the bile and gut where they undergo enterohepatic recirculation.

 Thyroid hormones are primarily eliminated by the kidneys.
 A portion of the conjugated hormone reaches the colon unchanged and is eliminated in the feces.
 Approximately 20% of T4 is eliminated in the stool.
 Urinary excretion of T4 decreases with age.